 For In-Plan specialty services, you do not need a referral.
 Just make your appointment.
 When you go to your appointment, show your HNE ID Card, and pay your usual Copay.
-Your PCP is the best person to coordinate your care.
-He or she will discuss treatment options and help decide where you can get the services you need.
-The end of this section also describes how to get mental health or substance abuse services.
+The end of this section also describes how to get Mental Health or Substance Abuse Services.

-It is your responsibility to make sure that any doctor you see is an HNE In-Plan Doctor.
+To get the In-Plan level of coverage, it is your responsibility to make sure that any doctor you see is an HNE In-Plan Doctor.
 This is true even if the doctor you see is recommended by an In-Plan Doctor.
-If you are not sure, check the Plan Provider Directory, visit healthnewengland.org, or call HNE.
+If you are not sure, check the Plan Provider Directory, visit healthnewengland.org, or call Member Services.